Backpacker'S

 Partnered with Samsara Foundation

+This foundation, led by an extraordinary woman namde Nisansala we encountered during our own explorations in Sri Lanka, is dedicated to helping families in her community who are in need.
 With boundless generosity, she personally redistributes essential goods and provides food to those who need it most.
 Her selfless dedication and tangible impact on the lives of so many people have deeply inspired our team at Fenceless Travel.

 We Give Back

-I commit to donating 5% of our profits to this admirable organization.
+We commit to donating 5% of our profits to this admirable organization.
 Every purchase you make at Fenceless Travel will directly contribute to supporting the efforts of this foundation and making a real difference in the lives of the most vulnerable people in Sri Lanka.

 Direct Positive Impact